 Instructions

-- Peel, dice and cook the potatoes for 5 to 10 minutes, until just cooked (see Tips).
+- Cook the potatoes in boiling salted water for 5 minutes, until just cooked (see Tips).
+Set aside until adding at step 5.

 - Melt the butter in a large soup or casserole pot over a medium heat and sweat the onion and leek for 3 minutes, stirring frequently.